 Reset Jefferson County diverts people out of jails and prisons with a proportionate, effective, and meaningful response to low-level offending.
-Through Reset, participants avoid a criminal record and the court process, entirely, by completing community-based program requirements.
-The approach holds people accountable for their actions, strengthens public trust in the justice system, and creates opportunities for young, low-level offenders to move forward without the lifetime impediment of a felony conviction.
-Project Reset will launch in Fall 2021.
-More information about participating in the program is coming soon.
+Through Reset, participants avoid a criminal record and the court process by completing community-based program requirements.
+Our approach holds people accountable for their actions, strengthens public trust in the justice system, and creates opportunities for young, low-level offenders to move forward without the lifetime impediment of a felony conviction.

 Why We Need It

 Alabama prisons disproportionately harm Black Alabamians housed in deplorable conditions.
 Incarceration often begins with low-level offenses.
 Existing diversion programs are unduly burdensome for defendants–too costly and lengthy.
 Failure to complete programs results in a felony record, jail time, and can lead to job loss and education disruption – systemic responses unequal to the crime.
 Reset participants are held accountable without the life-altering punishment of a felony conviction and the financial burden of court or program costs.
 The program reduces the likelihood of future convictions and resolves cases faster, with less costs.
 Reset is meaningful justice reform for disproportionately impacted people of color.